creideiki/fimfic2pdf/README.md

    \begin{parascale}[2]This is \textit{SHOUTING}\end{parascale}
 ```

+### Images

+Images are automatically downloaded and inserted into the document.
+Any captions are treated as regular body text.

+The "book" class by default scales images to be as wide as the text.

 The "novel" class has very strict requirements on images to be
 inserted.
 See section 7.1 in the class documentation.
 The most
 immediately obvious one is that the image in the file has to be the
 exact size and resolution required for the output - LaTeX will not
 scale the image.

+### Lists

 The "novel" class does not allow lists at all.
 See section 8 in the
 class documentation.
 Lists will be converted to plain text and a